 - Resolved connection issues with the Plustek OpticSlim scanner.

-The following is a list of items addressed or added between the final OpenBook 9.0.1305 release and the OpenBook 9.0.1308 posting.
+The following is a list of improvements made between this release and the OpenBook 9.0.1305 posting.

 - Resolved a reported issue where newly recognized text was not being automatically read while in Exact View.